-Details of the land use rights in the Group's investment properties as at 30 June 2020 are as follows:
+Details of the land use rights in the Group's investment properties as at 30 June 2020 and 2021 are as follows:

+Location Acquired from Land area Tenure Net boo (at val ok value uation)

+(sq.m) 30 June 2021 30 June 2020

+Land RMB'000 RMB'000

-Location Land Acquired from Land area (sq.m) Tenure Net book value (at valuation) RMB'000 Fujian Wangsheng Industrial Co., Ltd. No. 300 Houyu, Jingxi Town, Minhou County Fuzhou City Fujian Province, The PRC Land and Resources Bureau of Minhou County 22,833 41 years 10,490
+Fujian Wangsheng Industrial Co., Ltd.

+No. 300 Houyu, Jingxi Town, Minhou County Fuzhou City Fujian Province, The PRC Land and Resources Bureau of Minhou County 22,833 (2020: 22,833) 41 years 10,900 10,490

-(b) Investment properties are carried at fair value as at 30 June 2020 and 30 June 2019 as determined by the independent professional valuers, Colliers International Consultancy & Valuation (Singapore) Pte.
-Ltd. and Jones Lang LaSalle Corporate Appraisal and Advisory Limited.
+(b) Investment properties are carried at fair value as at 30 June 2021 as determined by the independent professional valuers, Colliers International Consultancy & Valuation (Singapore) Pte.
+Ltd. and Savills Valuation and Professional Services Limited (2020 - Colliers International Consultancy & Valuation (Singapore) Pte.
+Ltd. and Jones Lang LaSalle Corporate Appraisal and Advisory Limited).
 The valuers have considered valuation techniques including the depreciated replacement cost approach, direct comparable method and income capitalisation approach in arriving at the open market value as at the balance sheet date.
 The direct comparable method involves the analysis of comparable sales of similar properties and adjusting the sale prices to that reflective of the investment properties.
 The income capitalisation approach capitalises an income stream into a present value using revenue multipliers or single-year capitalisation rates.
-The discounted cash flow method involves the estimation and projection of an income stream over a period and discounting the income stream with an internal rate of return to arrive at the market value.